 What is a checking account for bad credit?

-It's not uncommon to have both bad credit and ChexSystems records.
-The two often go hand-in-hand.
 One reason is that a bank can report an unpaid negative account balance from an overdraft to ChexSystems, then later the bank can sell that debt to a collection agency.
-The collection agency can then report the debt to the credit bureaus – causing bad credit.

 Reasons people with bad credit need a bank account?

-Having the ability to conduct financial transactions quickly and securely is vital in a largely mobile society.
 Whether you need to pay a utility bill, quickly transfer money to friends or family members, or make an online purchase, you need the ability to conduct financial transactions fast and securely.

-- Fewer people use cash.
+• Fewer people use cash.
 Conducting transactions with cash or money orders is slowly becoming obsolete, especially in the wake of COVID-19.
-Some retailers and fast-food joints are requesting customers to pay with debit or credit cards only This is hard to do without a bank account.
+Some retailers and fast-food joints are requesting customers to pay with debit or credit cards only.
+This is hard to do without a bank account.

 Avoid overdrafts with your new account